claytv/DSND-Capstone/README.md

 * Evaluate trained models

 ## Evaluation Metrics
 For this situation F1-Score is a good metric because it takes the weighted average of precision and recall.
-However, say for example the reason we wanted to predict if a user was going to cancel their account so that we could offer a promotion but the promotion had a signifigant cost associated.
+However, say for example the reason we wanted to predict if a user was going to cancel their account was so that we could offer a promotion but the promotion had a signifigant cost associated.
 Then in this situation we might value a model that returns a lower number of False Positives and hence value a high precision score rather than a high F1 Score.

 ### Processing
 * Remove rows with null values for timestamp columns because it causes issue when creating 'days_since_reg' column